umarmahmud/refresh/README.md

 - Create a new post with `hugo new posts/new-post.md`.
 Posts will be contained in a "posts" directory in your content folder.

-- Add a "blurb" for your site by creating a `_index.md` directly in your content folder:

 ```
 ---
 title: "your site title"